Health Science

 Term hours: 54 lecture.
 This course is designed to examine how cultural differences impact health care and health care delivery.
 The influence of multi-ethnic cultures on health care concepts, intervention, and the delivery of health care will be discussed.
 The course will emphasize communication, beliefs and customs, cultural rituals, ethical and legal implications and staff relations in our multi-ethnic health care system.
 The content focuses on expanding sensitivity to cultural diversity in health care and includes medical, social, and legal issues.
 (UC/CSU, AA GE, CSU GE, SOC JUST)

-Prerequisite(s): PSY 101 C or SOC 101 C, with a grade of C or better.
+Prerequisite(s): PSY 101 C or SOC 101 C.

 Term hours: 54 lecture.
 This course is designed for upper division baccalaureate degree students interested in developing their conceptual frameworks and cognitive theories about death, dying, and grief, and increasing affective development and sensitivity to issues concerning death, dying, and grief.
 Students will become aware and sensitized to their personal assumptions, biases, attitudes, and reactions to death, dying, and grief, while increasing death competency and lowering death anxiety in order to demonstrate increased sensitivity, awareness, and skills in coping with loss and bereavement, supporting others in their struggle to deal with death issues, and by finding meaning and personal growth through encounters with death, loss, and grief.
-Enrollment limited to those accepted into the baccalaureate degree pilot program.
+Enrollment limited to those accepted into a California community college baccalaureate degree program.